ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 #### `--create-subnet-tx-fee` (int):

 Transaction fee, in nAVAX, for transactions that create new subnets.
+Defaults to `1000000000` nAVAX (1 AVAX) per transaction.
 This can only be changed on a local network.

 #### `--create-blockchain-tx-fee` (int):